avineshwar/secretgrind/README.md

 "fmmap" for mapp()'ed files, "mmap" for non-file mapp()'ed memory regions, "stack", "global", and "other" for anything else.

-4.3 To get more information about the taint, such as the stacktrace that led to the taint, and how the block was allocated (in the case of malloc()'ed and mmap()'ed regions), run:
+4.3 To get more information about the taint, such as the stacktrace that led to the taint, and how the block was allocated (in the case of malloc()'ed and mmap()'ed regions), use option *--summary-verbose=yes*:

-		[me@machine ~/examples] secretgrind --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
+		[me@machine ~/examples] secretgrind *--summary-verbose=yes* --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...

 		==123== [TAINT SUMMARY] - On end main():